kamosevoyan/TuringMachineSimulator/README.md

 * continue/break statements <br/>
 These statements are used as flow controls in **while**, **do_while** and **repeat_until** loops.
 <br/> If these statements aren't contained in any of loops given above, the parser trows an exception.

-## The compiler pareses program using tree based algorithm.